diegorichi/Patagonian---Spotify/README.md

 To run the project you need some prerequisites:

+- I recommend that you have installed virtualenv to manage different environments.

 1. You have installed python 3.6
 2. run pip install -r requirements.txt to install all dependencies
 3. Go to https://developer.spotify.com/dashboard/applications and create an app.
 Keep your Client ID and Client Secret